 Bartholomew’s Cobble is known for its flora diversity.
-Several miles of hiking trails take you around the forested region.
+Several miles of hiking trails take you around this forested region of Massachusetts.
 It’s a scenic hike that you’ll surely enjoy as you trek alongside the Housatonic River.

-The fall is one of the best times to visit, where the region showcases the vibrant colors of the fall foliage.
+Fall is one of the best times to visit this scenic area of Massachusetts, where the region showcases the vibrant colors of the fall foliage.

 18. Bash Bish Falls

-New England has plenty of waterfalls to check out, but Bash Bish Falls consistently ranks as one of the most stunning.
-It’s tucked away in the forest, so you can hike the trails that open up to the incredible sight.
+New England has plenty of beautiful waterfalls to check out, but Bash Bish Falls consistently ranks as one of the most stunning.
+It’s tucked away in the forest, so you get to hike the trails before stumbling upon this incredible sight.

 Bash Bish Falls is located on the Massachusetts-New York border.
 It is the tallest waterfall in MA, with a nearly 60-ft drop.
-Although swimming isn’t permitted, the scenery is more than enough to appreciate.
+Although swimming isn’t permitted, the spectacular scenery at this Massachusetts waterfall is more than enough to appreciate.

 During the warmer seasons, you can have a picnic near the waterfalls.
 Enjoy your meal amidst the soothing sounds of the falls trickling down the large rocks.